zegetech/tech-universe/README.md

 -  [Flutterwave](https://flutterwave.com/ke/) - Introduced integration with Zapier, Have an invoicing tool to send invoices to customers, Have aggregation feature.
 - [Interswitch Kenya](https://www.interswitchgroup.com/ke/) - Originated from Nigeria, offering Mpesa, cards, Airtime and bills payment integration.
 - [Jenga Payment Gateway](https://www.jengaapi.io/) - Apart from payments Jenga offer airtime and credit score APIs .
-- [Africa's talking](https://africastalking.com/) - Apart from online payments AT provides a range of services eg Voice, SMS, IoT and more - Nairobi
+- [Africa's talking](https://africastalking.com/) - Apart from online payments AT provides a range of services eg Voice, SMS, IoT and more .

 Most payment gateways are also integrators